-I’ve always been infatuated by the fragile, fleeting life force of our botanical and natural world.
-It is my life's work.
-The vital spark that emanates from nature and its seasons is what draws me, in its senescing and regeneration, its utter beauty, imperfections and cycles of life - and how it reflects our own humanness.
+I’ve always been infatuated by the fragile, fleeting life force of our botanical and natural world - it is my life's work.
+The vital spark that emanates from nature and its seasons is what draws me, in its senescing and regeneration, its utter beauty and imperfections - and how it reflects our own cycles of life and humanness.

 Lisa received a BFA in Photography and Printmaking from CCA, in 1979, studying with Charlie Gill, Patricia Tobacco Forrester, Vilem Kriz, Sue Ciriclio and Chris Johnson.
 She became a successful fine art photographer, represented by The Susan Spiritus Gallery in Newport Beach, The Photographer's Gallery in Palo Alto, and The Foster Goldstrom Gallery in San Francisco, Suzy Locke and Associates in Oakland and The Andrea Schwartz Gallery in San Francisco.